 Read this website to familiarise yourself with the details about Service in the City grant.

 Complete and submit the Idea Introduction Form to tell us about your project.

 You will be contacted within 2 weeks of submitting this form.

 2. Project development

-Once you have met with a CIPE advisor, complete and submit the following documents to email@example.com.
+Once you have met with a CIPE advisor and are ready to move forward with a proposal, complete and submit the following documents to email@example.com.